xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 order: 165
 published: true
 ---
-The addon [Make/Model/Year](https://market.x-cart.com/addons/make-model-year.html "Make/Model/Year") is intended primarily for [sellers of auto parts and/or moto parts](https://www.x-cart.com/sell-car-parts-online.html), but can be used by any seller who differentiates the products by levels - like computers, copiers, smartphones, etc. The addon can be used to configure up to 4 levels of filtering for the inventory.
+The addon [Make/Model/Year](https://market.x-cart.com/addons/make-model-year.html "Make/Model/Year") is intended primarily for [sellers of auto parts and/or moto parts](https://www.x-cart.com/sell-car-parts-online.html), but can be used by any seller who can differentiate their products by levels.
+For example, this approach may be useful if selling things like computers, copiers, smartphones and so on.
+The addon can be used to configure up to 4 levels of filtering for the inventory.
 With this addon, the store can remember the filter settings for non-registered/non logged in visitors, as well as remember the vehicle for registered customers.

-The **Make/Model/Year** filters show up on all the pages of your online store.
-A customer selects the make, model, year and engine they require using the convenient selectors and gets a list of products with the characteristics that have been specified.
+The Make/Model/Year filters show up on all the pages of your online store.
+A customer selects the make, model, year and engine they require using the convenient selectors and gets search results in the form of a list of products with the characteristics that have been specified.

 ![filters-fontend.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/filters-fontend.png)

 Registered customers can save their vehicles in their account profile using the **'Remember my vehicle'** checkbox.
-Next time they come to your store they will see the parts for their vehicles right away without the need to use any filters.
+Next time they shop at your store they will be able to see the parts for their vehicles right away without the need to adjust the filters.

 {% toc %}